Targeting & rollouts

 true = bucket < rolloutPctThat gives you three properties:

-- Stable: the same user always gets the same bucket for the same gate.
+- Stable: the same user always gets the same bucket for the same feature flag.
 No flicker on reloads, no flicker across servers.

-- Independent: changing one gate's rollout doesn't move users on another gate (different salts).
+- Independent: changing one feature flag's rollout doesn't move users on another feature flag (different salts).

 - Fair: bucketing is uniform; small rollouts give a representative sample.